AndreaLemur/AndreaLemur.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+I am a Oceanography MSc student in the <a href="https://alyssaatwood.weebly.com/">Tropical Paleoclimate Dynamics Group</a> at Florida State University.